thiago-scherrer/gotrader/README.md

 ## runing

-Go to the config folder and then copy config-example.yml to the config.yml.
-Add your settings to the file and then, go back to the root dir and run docker-compose:
+Go to the config folder and then, copy **config-example.yml** to the **config.yml**.
+Add your settings to the file and then, go back to the root dir and run *docker-compose*:

 ```bash
 docker-compose build
 ```

-After build run the docker:
+After *build*, run the docker:

 ```bash
 docker-compose up -d
 ```

-You can see the logs with docker logs, like:
+You can see the logs with *docker logs* command, like:

 ```bash
 docker logs -f gotrader_gotrader_1